firehol/firehol/doc/fireqos/fireqos-class.5.md

     If you define one of these at the interface level, then all classes within the interface will get the value by default.
 These values can be overwritten by defining the parameter on the class too.
+    The same inheritance works on class groups.

     Optional class parameters not in the above list are *not* inherited from interfaces.

+    FireQOS will by default `commit` 1/100th of the parent bandwidth to each class.
+This can be overwritten per class by adding a `commit` to the class, or adding a `minrate` at the parent.

 # EXAMPLES